airbnb/lottie/docs/after-effects/artwork-to-lottie-walkthrough.md

 If you're animation looks correct in the preview app, you are good to go!

 If it doesn't then its time to do some debugging.
-Check out our After Effects debugging tips to see some techniques to get your animation working.
-If all else fails file an issue on github with your AE file attached and we'll do our best to support you.
+Check out our [After Effects debugging tips](/after-effects/debugging.md) to see some techniques to get your animation working.
+If all else fails file an issue on github in the respective repo ([iOS](http://www.github.com/airbnb/lottie-ios), [Android](http://www.github.com/airbnb/lottie-android)) with your AE file attached and we'll do our best to support you.